EvanKawar/charcoal/README.md

 ### MacOS
 Download the '.dmg' from the latest release, open it, and drag charcoal to your applications folder
 > **Note:** Since charcoal isn't signed with an Apple developer certificate, macOS will block it on first launch.
 To get around this, right-click the app and select **Open** instead of double-clicking it, then click **Open** in the dialog.
-You only need to do this once.
+Alternatively, you may use the terminal application to manually remove the quarantine attribute.
+You should only need to do this once.